sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Unchained](unchainedpodcast.co) Podcast to learn about the Blockchain Technology
 - [Talk python to me](https://talkpython.fm/) Podcast to learn about Python through interviews and discussions
 - [Python bytes](https://pythonbytes.fm) Podcast to learn about the latest happenings and trends in Python
+- [Darknet Diaries](https://darknetdiaries.com/) True stories from the dark side of the Internet: This is a podcast about hackers, breaches, shadow government activity, hacktivism, cybercrime, and all the things that dwell on the hidden parts of the network.
+This is Darknet Diaries.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>